Gelvey/Task-Master/README.md

 - **Task Treeview**: All tasks are displayed in a treeview with columns for Task, Deadline, and Status.
 - **Task Status Manipulation**: Users can mark tasks as complete, in progress, or to-do using dedicated buttons.
 - **Task Deletion**: Users can delete selected tasks from the treeview.
-- **Task Prioritisation**: Users can prioritise a task by right-clicking on it and selecting the "Prioritise Task" option, which moves the task to the top of the list.
-- **Database Integration**: Task data is stored in a Firebase Realtime Database, allowing users to access their tasks from multiple devices.
+- **Task Prioritisation**: Task prioritisation is now stored in the cloud database, ensuring it saves over sessions and devices.
-- **Logging**: Application activity is logged to a file named `task_manager.log`.
-- **Tooltips**: Tooltips are provided for input fields to guide users on their usage.
+- **Edit Existing Tasks**: Added support for editing existing tasks intuitively.
+- **Input Validation**: Input validation has been implemented to improve data integrity.
+- **Error Handling**: Implemented error handling for database operations to provide a smoother user experience.
+- **Improved User Interface**: Improving the user interface and user experience with features such as resizable window and better layout.
+- **Code Refactoring**: Refactored the code to follow best practices, including separating concerns and using functions/methods for better maintainability.

 ## Requirements